amigavision/amigavision.github.io/best.md

 ---
 title: Best Amiga Available in 2026
 description: You’re interested in getting an Amiga for gaming and demo scene use in 2026.
-What's your best option?
+What's the best choice?
 ---

 This comparison focuses on Amiga gaming and demo scene use in 2026, not nostalgia alone.
 Our criteria prioritize timing correctness, input/output latency, video and audio fidelity, and long-term practicality — as well as overall delight and fun.